 Bar Council spokesman

-The Bar Council, which represents barristers, warned that the scheme “is not a solution.”
+The Bar Council, which represents all barristers in England and Wales, warned that the scheme “is not a solution.”

 Dominic Grieve, attorney general, is on record as warning: “Legal aid cannot escape scrutiny at a time when we have a serious economic crisis.”

 Andy Slaughter, Labour MP and shadow justice minister, told Exaro: “I have absolutely no problem with, not only maintaining, but expanding ‘pro bono’ work.”

 “However, students are, by definition, people starting out.
 They are not necessarily going to be able to take on difficult and complex cases.”